Power user: Power users vs. minimalists

-Interface design may have to make trade-offs between confusing beginners and minimalists versus annoying experts or power users.
+Interface design may have to make trade-offs between confusing beginners and minimalists versus the elaborate needs of experts and power users.
 These concerns may overlap partially with the blinking twelve problem, in which a complex user interface causes users to avoid certain features.
 It may be extremely difficult to both appeal to new users, who want user interfaces to be intuitive, and experts, who want power and flexibility.

 However, there are solutions for these problems, such as: